-This proxy statement/prospectus is being furnished to the holders of North Point common stock in connection with the solicitation by North Point's board of directors of proxies for use at the special meeting of North Point shareholders for the purpose of voting upon a proposal to approve the Agreement and Plan of Merger and the related transactions between United and North Point.
-The special meeting of North Point shareholders will be held at \\\\\\m. on July \\\, 2000, at the main office of North Point located at 109 Highway 53 West, Dawsonville, Georgia 30534.
+This proxy statement/prospectus is being furnished to the holders of North Point common stock in connection with the solicitation by North Point's board of directors of proxies for use at the special meeting of North Point shareholders for the purpose of voting upon a proposal to approve the merger of North Point into United.
+The special meeting of North Point shareholders will be held at 3:00 p.m. on July 25, 2000, at the main office of North Point located at 109 Highway 53 West, Dawsonville, Georgia 30534.